ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 ## Provisioning the IBM Cloud Databases Deployment

-You can provision an IBM Cloud Databases deployment using the [IBM Cloud Catalog](https://cloud.ibm.com/catalog?category=databases) or the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
-The catalog does not provide as much granularity when selecting the resources for your deployment, so this example uses the python script from step 3 and use the IBM Cloud CLI to provision the deployment.
+You can provision an IBM Cloud Databases deployment by using the [IBM Cloud Catalog](https://cloud.ibm.com/catalog?category=databases) or the [IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
+The catalog does not provide as much granularity when selecting the resources for your deployment, so this example uses the Python script from step 3 and use the IBM Cloud CLI to provision the deployment.

-The syntax for provisioning an deployment using the IBM Cloud CLI looks like
+The syntax for provisioning a deployment by using the IBM Cloud CLI looks like
 ```bash
 ibmcloud resource service-instance-create <name> databases-for-postgresql standard <region> -p '{"members_memory_allocation_mb": "<total_memory>", "members_disk_allocation_mb": "<total_disk>", "members_cpu_allocation_count": "<total_cpu>" }'
 ```

-Let’s assume that you have 510 MB of RAM and 5 GB of storage allocated to a Compose for PostgreSQL deployment and you want to provision a Databases for PostgreSQL database.
+Assume that you have 510 MB of RAM and 5 GB of storage that is allocated to a Compose for PostgreSQL deployment and you want to provision a Databases for PostgreSQL database.
 The estimation function in the previous section accepts the per-member allocation in MB for your Compose deployment as returned by the API in Step 1.
 So, using 510 MB RAM into the estimation function yields
 ```
 >>> estimate(510, “postgresql”) Per-Member:
     RAM: 1 GB, CPUs: 3, disk: 128 GB